Knowledge Base

 4. Ensure that adding internal links makes sense from a user perspective and improves the overall user experience.

 Increasing internal links to priority pages can significantly bolster your authority and relevance in the eyes of search engines.
-This strategic link equity distribution across your website can drive more targeted traffic to where it matters most.
+This strategic internal link equity distribution across your website can drive more targeted traffic to where it matters most.

 Prevent Keyword Cannibalization with Quattr